noah-schechter/docs/pages/docs/comments-and-the-feed.md

 If an investigator wants to respond to a change or start a new conversation, they can leave a comment in the feed.

 ## File upload
 Geolocations often involve reference imagery.
-To upload images or other files to comments, click the [TODO paperclip icon] in the bottom-left corner of the text box.
+To upload images or other files to comments, click the  in the bottom-left corner of the text box.

 ## Tagging
 To tag another investigator in a comment, type “@” followed by their username.

 ## Moderation tools
-If a user posts sensitive content that other investigators shouldn’t be able to view, project owners and managers (TODO confirm this is accuratE) can click the small **Hide** button above any comment to hide it from view.
-Hidden comments are only visible to project owners and managers (TOOD: confirm this is accurate).
+If a user posts sensitive content that other investigators shouldn’t be able to view, project owners and managers (TODO confirm this is fixed in Linear) can click the small **Hide** button above any comment to hide it from view.
+Hidden comments are only visible to project owners and managers (TODO: ditto).